coronalabs/corona-docs/markdown/native/plugin/index.markdown

 </div>
 <div class="docs-tip-inner-right">

+Solar2D runs Solar2D Free Plugin directory at [plugins.solar2d.com](https://plugins.solar2d.com/).
+If you created a plugin please submit it to the Solar2D Free Plugin Directory.
+You can either submit link where one can get your pluign, or distribute it for free.
-The old [Corona Marketplace](https://marketplace.coronalabs.com/) is closing and no longer accepts plugin submissions.
-If you've created a plugin and wish to submit it to the new [Solar2D Plugins Marketplace](https://www.solar2dplugins.com/), please see the [Asset Packaging Guidelines](https://www.solar2dplugins.com/asset-packaging-guidelines).
+Alternatively, you may submit it to the [Solar2D Plugins Marketplace](https://www.solar2dplugins.com/), please see the [Asset Packaging Guidelines](https://www.solar2dplugins.com/asset-packaging-guidelines).

 </div>
 </div>